Jovansam/PerlaTonettiWaugh.jl/README.md

 The following notebooks compute all of the quantitative results and figures presented in the paper.
 They are organized by Section in accordance with the NBER working paper version.

 - **[Section 7-1: Calibration](section_7-1.ipynb)** jupyter notebook which direct pulls data and constructs moments for the calibration of the PTW model.
+Output are moments as ``.csv`` files which are then read in during the calibration routine.

+- **[Section 7-2: Calibration Results](section_7-2.ipynb)** jupyter notebook which calls the MATLAB code to implement the calibration procedure which finds parameter values such that moments in model best fit moments in data.
+Output is at [``/src/calibration/output/main_results/calibration_params.csv``](/src/calibration/output/main_results/calibration_params.csv) which contains the parameter values in the following order: d, theta, kappa, 1/chi, mu, upsilon, sigma, delta, rho.

 * **Steady State Analysis**: